-At this growth stage, the carrot microgreens will be 3 or more inches tall.
+The carrot microgreens will be three or more inches tall at this growth stage.
 You can allow them to grow longer if you wish.
-However, the lower stems of the microgreens will become tougher to eat and will need to be chopped to consume.
+However, the lower stems of the microgreens will become tougher to eat and must be chopped to consume.

 How to Harvest Carrot Microgreens?

-To harvest carrot microgreens, tip the tray at a 45-degree angle over a cutting board or plant and use a pair of stainless steel scissors to cut the microgreens and let them fall onto the plate.
+To harvest carrot microgreens, tip the tray at a 45-degree angle over a cutting board or plant and use stainless steel scissors to cut the microgreens and let them fall onto the plate.

 You can also grab a bunch of carrot microgreens in your fingertips and carefully use a harvest knife to cut a few off the tray.
-We like to use this harvest knife as it is very thin and sharp out of the box, and it also sharpens easily.
+We like to use this harvest knife as it is very thin and sharp out of the box and sharpens easily.